alex-amaral/weather-app/README.md

 Create an `.env` file copying the keys in the `.env.sample` file and paste your Google Maps API Key and Open Weather API Key.

+## Example

+To see a live example of this application, go over https://keen-lamport-28d474.netlify.app/

 ## Available Scripts

 In the project directory, you can run: